meifish/SizeHub/README.md

 # Demo User Instruction
-- Login page: Click Login to enter the fake user account.
+- Login: goes to main page for now
+- create accont  page: goes to not compleated login/ register page.
 - Explore page: Fetch dummy data from firebase db.
-- Camera page: A demo camera photo widget.
+- Camera page: A demo camera photo widget. and gallary view and you can share after
 - Profile page: Show dummy user profile page, click "edit profile" button to access Profile Editing Page.
 - Profile Editing page: A form of profile editing page.
   - A information button.
 Click to display dialog.
   - Save button: save data to local database, and display notification and snackbar.
+- create accont  page: goes to not compleated login/ register page.